Message from the Graduate Coordinator

 Admission to the program is competitive.
 It is also a two-part process: you must submit application materials to both Graduate Studies and the Department of English.
 GRE is not required for admission to the program.
 However, GRE is recommended for out-of-state applicants to determine eligibility for merit-based scholarships.

-Please review before applying: Graduate Studies Application for Admission Instructions.
+IMPORTANT: Please review these (often time saving!) tips before applying: Graduate Studies Application for Admission Instructions.

 If you have questions about the process, please contact: English@sfsu.edu.